FlyUnderDevelopment/App_Browsers/README.md

 ﻿# App_Browsers

+**Note:** This repository has been deprecated in favor of [uap-csharp](https://github.com/ua-parser/uap-csharp)

-A regularly updated collection of App\_Browsers configuration files for more accurate identification of User Agents/Web Browsers and Platforms/OS name and version information with ASP.NET 4+.
+A collection of App\_Browsers configuration files for more accurate identification of User Agents/Web Browsers and Platforms/OS name and version information with ASP.NET 4+.
 These App\_Browsers files extend the existing .NET HttpBrowserCapabilities information to give a slightly more "user-friendly" name and version number.

 ## Example Results